Alpha-30-creator/Installm/PRD.md

 #### InstaLLM constraints

 Embedding support depends on having an embedding-capable backend/model.
-If the selected model is not an embedding model, return HTTP `400` with a clear error message (`"model does not support embeddings"`).
+Models are brought up with the same **`installm up --model`** flow as chat models.
+If the resolved model is not embedding-capable (for example a chat-only checkpoint), return HTTP `400` with a clear error message (e.g. `"model does not support embeddings"`).
+Do **not** silently fall back to another model.

 ### `POST /v1/chat/completions` schema (MVP subset)